Connect with us

 The storm waterline project in Phase 11, Mohali, is a big step towards solving rainwater problems in the area.

-The storm waterline project in Phase 11, Mohali, is a big step towards solving rainwater problems in the area.
-With a budget of Rs 2.05 crore, the project aims to prevent water from flooding homes during the rainy season.
-Recently, Punjab’s Water Supply and Sanitation Minister reviews storm waterline project to assess progress and ensure timely completion.
+The storm waterline project in Phase 11, Mohali, is a crucial step toward solving long-standing rainwater issues in the locality.
+With a sanctioned budget of Rs 2.05 crore, the initiative aims to stop flooding in homes during the monsoon season.
+Recently, Punjab’s Water Supply and Sanitation Minister reviews storm waterline project to check progress and push for timely completion.

 Government